 While learning for its own sake is commendable, most people thinking about graduate school also are at least a little bit interested in how a master’s program might fit into their career plans.

-More than 700 students have gone through PAR over the last four decades, and roughly two-thirds of them currently are with the media or in media-related fields.
+More than 700 students have gone through PAR over the last four-and-a-half decades, and roughly two-thirds of them currently are with the media or in media-related fields.

-Broadcast alums are executives, producers and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Atlanta, Minneapolis-St. Paul, Denver, Orlando, Indianapolis, Raleigh-Durham, San Diego, Nashville and other markets throughout the U.S., as well as with Al Jazeera, C-SPAN and National Public Radio.
+Broadcast alums are executives, producers, and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Boston, Atlanta, Phoenix, Seattle-Tacoma, Minneapolis-St. Paul, Denver, Orlando, Raleigh-Durham, Indianapolis, San Diego, Nashville and other markets throughout the U.S., as well as with Al Jazeera and National Public Radio.

 PAR alums also account for roughly half of the Capitol press corps, including five bureau chiefs.